-The Company maintains at least five percent of the fund in liquid/semi-liquid assets in the form of cash and cash equivalents, special savings deposits, listed equity securities, accrual of interest receivable and dividend receivable to assure necessary liquidity.
+The Company maintains at least ten percent of the fund in liquid/semi-liquid assets in the form of cash in banks, cash equivalents, investments in traded and mutual funds and other collective schemes wholly invested in liquid/semi-liquid assets to assure necessary liquidity.
 This is also in compliance to SEC Circular 12 series of 2013, Amendments to ICA Rule 35-1.

-The Fund Manager manages liquidity risk by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
+The Fund Manager manages liquidity risks by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.